foundata/guidelines/oci-container-image-guide.md

   workstation or protected CI job.
 It runs ConClear on a reviewed commit and obtains trust configuration and signing authority outside the repository and arbitrary command-line input.
+- The **public source URL** is the stable, credential-free HTTPS URL declared as `project.source` in the repository configuration.
+It is the only source location that labels, records and attestations name.
+It need not be a Git repository and need not match the Git origin of the build checkout; a project page section that lists every repository mirror is valid.
+Repository names and hosts change, the public source URL does not.

 ## Requirement identifiers<a id="requirement-identifiers"></a>